ballista-compute/ballista/README.md

 This project often requires testing on kubernetes.
 For this reason, we have a github workflow to push images to github's registry, both from this repo and its forks.

-The basic principle is that every push to a git reference builds and publishs a docker image.
+The basic principle is that every push to a git reference builds and publishes a docker image.
 Specifically, given a branch or tag `${REF}`,

 * `docker.pkg.github.com/ballista-compute/ballista/ballista-rust:${REF}` is the latest image from $REF